rowlandcoping/smokingbuns/TESTING.md

 The main index.html callout immediately details what the restaurant sells, its theme and where it is located.
 Navigation is immediate and clear, with the menu.html the first option.

 _"Clear branding: This userbase needs to know what is on offer, as well as getting a feel for the theme and style or the restaurant, from the very first page."_\
-The index.html styling and callout text provides and immediate overview of the restaruant and what it sells, whilst clearly communicating the theme through styling and fonts.
+The index.html styling and callout text provides an immediate overview of the restaruant and what it sells, whilst clearly communicating the theme through styling and fonts.
 The big picture of a tasty burger gets home what they can expect to eat when they visit!

 ![image](assets/images/testing/callout.jpg)

 _"X-factor: The target audience wants, for want of a better word, cool stuff."_\
-Although more limited in scope than I would like to implement various CSS effects because of the limitations of mobile, the unique menu visuals, entertaining fonts and eye-catching theming set this website apart from others.
+My options have been more limited in scope than I would like because of the limitations of mobile.
+However, the unique menu visuals, entertaining fonts and eye-catching theming set this website apart from others.

 _"Contact Information: As important as the menu, they want to know where this place is, how to get there, and how to book it."_\
 This was a trade-off, and in the end a matter of balancing the need to drive bookings against providing more general information.
-However the index.html Callout makes clear where the restaurant is located, which means the call to action to book is on every page via the navigation.
-The booking page contains full contact and booking information prominently displayed.
+However the index.html callout makes clear where the restaurant is located, which means I have been able to focus efforts on the call to action, which is to book a table.
+This call to action is displayed prominently as part of the main navigation.
+The booking page contains full contact information and a map of the area, in addition to the booking form.

 ![image](assets/images/testing/location.jpg)

 _"Peer review: As a social generation, it is very important what their cohorts think.
 Our users need validation to help their purchasing decisions, in the form of reviews and testimonials."_\
-The index.html provides immediate validation in the form of positive customer reviews, and the footer contains links to social and review platforms.
+The index.html page provides immediate validation in the form of positive customer reviews, and the footer means that links to social and review platforms are prominent throughout.

 ![image](assets/images/testing/reviews.png)

 _"Venue Information: Very much on a theme, they want to see what the place looks like to make sure it's sufficiently Instagramable."_\
-The about section contains appropriate images of the venue food as well as the staff to provide all the information people need.
+The about section contains appropriate images of the venue and details about food, staff and decor, providing all the information people need.

 ![image](assets/images/testing/theming.jpg)